E-CAM/E-CAM-Library/Meso-Multi-Scale-Modelling-Modules/modules/DL_MESO_DPD_onGPU/improvedOverlap/readme.rst

 ..
 Notice the syntax of a URL reference below `Text <URL>`_ the backticks matter!

 This module has been merged into DL_MESO code.
-It is composed of the following commits (you need to be register as developer):
+It is composed of the following commits (you need to be registered as developer):

 * https://gitlab.stfc.ac.uk/srb73435/dl_meso/commit/90701a3ad97d53dc0555d0b79862e0db3134f83c